keithfma/keithfma.github.io/_posts/2022-08-24-uncertaintext.md

 display a normal distributes with mean 101 and standard deviation 2.
 Uncertaintext will find and parse this information when the page loads, and insert a sample from the specified distribution into the text.
 This value is updated (replaced) several times a second.
-We insert the HTML element `<div class=uncertaintext data-uct-distrib=normal data-uct-mu=101 data-uct-sigma=2>` and observe the fun.
+Observe the fun!

 <blockquote>
   Satellite sea level observations show